twotwentyseven/handbook/histories.md

 We therefore decided to build a white labelled booking platform.

-We built it to natively support subsciptions and credit based bookings and created in such a way that allowed an incredible level of flexibility that all of our clients say is unparalled when compared with the competition.
+We built it to natively support subscriptions and credit based bookings and created in such a way that allowed an incredible level of flexibility that all of our clients say is unparalleled when compared with the competition.

 One thing that makes it so flexible are the frontend components which are based in Vue.js but which can be overridden to achieve almost any look and feel.
 That's a far cry from the iFrames that many of our competitors use.